SAP/project-portal-for-innersource/README.md

 The portal focuses on InnerSource projects located in GitHub.
 Projects using other source code management systems can be displayed in the portal using similar APIs or by adding them manually to the `repos.json` file.

-## Contributing
+## Support, Feedback, Contributing

-This project started as an InnerSource project at SAP and is now open source.
-Your contributions are welcome!
-Please check our [contributing guidelines](CONTRIBUTING.md) for more details.
+This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/project-portal-for-innersource/issues).
+Contribution and feedback are encouraged and always welcome.
+For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Thirdparty